DreamingDevs/learn-spark-programming-with-databricks/docs/basics.md

 | AVRO    | Row            | Easy             | Batch & Streaming Data                    | Yes                                        |
 | DELTA   | Columnar       | Easy             | Batch & Streaming Data                    | Yes                                        |
 | HUDI    | Row & Columnar | Easy             | Batch & Streaming Data                    | Yes                                        |

+In Spark, when writing data to external storage, we can specify different write modes that determine how the data is written in relation to existing data.

+1. **Append**: Adds the new data to the existing data
+2. **Overwrite**: Replaces the existing data with the new data.
+3. **Ignore**: Does nothing if data already exists
+4. **ErrorIfExists** (default): Throws an error if data already exists

 ## Spark Lazy evaluation with transformations and actions